Lettie Pate Evans

 Lettie Pate Whitehead Evans was a generous philanthropist and accomplished businesswoman.
 She was the wife of Joseph B. Whitehead, one of the original bottlers of Coca-Cola.
 At his death, she assumed management of his business affairs, establishing the Whitehead Holding Company and the Whitehead Realty Company and leading the Coca-Cola Bottling Company in Atlanta.
 She also became one of the first female directors of any major U.S. corporation when she was appointed to the board of The Coca-Cola Company in 1934, a position she held for nearly 20 years.

-Mrs. Evans felt a keen sense of duty to those in need.
-She gave to numerous charities in Virginia and Georgia during her life and was a trustee of Emory University, Agnes Scott College and the Virginia Museum of Fine Arts.
+Mrs. Evans gave generously to many charities in Georgia and Virginia and was a trustee of Emory University, Agnes Scott College and the Virginia Museum of Fine Arts.
 Her benevolence also extended to England and France – she personally supported the Queen’s Fund for air raid victims, furnished ambulances for the French, and served on the board of the American Hospital in Paris.